Login UI: Components

 - In Geometry - 2D > Size, set button width (W) to 500 and height (H) to 100.

-- In the Control section, clear the Hover checkbox because we don't want the hover effect for the button.
+- In the Control section, clear the Hover checkbox because you don't want the hover effect for the button.

 - Select buttonBackground in Navigator to display its properties in Properties.